lotgd-archivist/lotgd_1.x/readme.md

 ## Archivist note:

-The versions 1.0.6, 1.1.0, and 1.1.1 I could not yet verify as being unmodified / as released.
+The versions 1.0.6, 1.1.0 I could not yet verify as being unmodified / as released.
 They were thankfully provided to me from a private archive.

+Version 1.1.1 was provided to me in 3 different states.
+I am reasonably certain that 1.1.1_beta is the beta version as it was released and 1.1.1_dragonprime is the unmodified full release version.

 ## Known versions: